Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Set-AzureRmKeyVaultAccessPolicy.md

 This command grants get, list, and set permissions for the specified user principal name for access to secrets.

-### Example 5: Enable secrets to be retrieved from a key vault vault by the Microsoft.Compute resource providerkey vault
+### Example 5: Enable secrets to be retrieved from a key vault vault by the Microsoft.Compute resource provider
 ```
 PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso03Vault' -ResourceGroupName 'Group14' -EnabledForDeployment
 ```